golang/proposal/design/27935-unbounded-queue-package.md

 Above 16 items, growing the slice means allocating a new, larger one and copying all 16 elements from the previous slice into the new one.
-The append function phenomenal performance can only compensate for the added copying of elements if the data set is very small, no more than 8 items in our tests.
-For above 8 items, the fixed sized slice approach is consistently faster and uses less memory, where 128 sized slices are allocated and linked together when the data structure needs to scale to accomodate new values.
+The append function phenomenal performance can only compensate for the added copying of elements if the data set is very small, no more than 8 items in the benchmark tests.
+For above 8 items, the fixed size slice approach is consistently faster and uses less memory, where 128 sized slices are allocated and linked together when the data structure needs to scale to accommodate new values.

 Why 16?
 Why not 15 or 14?

-The builtin append function, as of "go1.11 darwin/amd64", seems to double the slice size every time is needs to allocate a new one.
+The builtin append function, as of "go1.11 darwin/amd64", seems to double the slice size every time it  needs to allocate a new one.

 ```go
 ts := make([]int, 0, 1)